jundalisay/superb/content/en/research/pythagoras/fragments/metopus.md

-+++
+---
+title: "Metopus' Treatise on Virtue"
+# heading: Prudence And Prosperity
+weight: 12
-title= "Metopus' Treatise on Virtue" date= 2015-09-09 image= "/covers/fragments.png" description= "Iamblichus’ Life of Pythagoras, or Pythagoric Life" linkb= "/research/pythagoras/fragments/hipparchus" linkbtext= "hipparchus" linkf= "/research/pythagoras/fragments/polus" linkftext= "Polus"
+description: "Iamblichus’ Life of Pythagoras, or Pythagoric Life"
-+++
+image: "/covers/fragments.png"
+---

 Virtue is the perfection of human nature.